Last Updated on:

-As I watched my 76-year-old neighbor Martha light up while petting Delta during our evening walk last week, I was reminded why I started this blog in the first place.
+As I watched my 76-year-old neighbor, Mrs. P light up while petting Delta during our evening walk last week, I was reminded why I started this blog in the first place.
 “I miss having a dog around,” she confided, “but I worry I can’t handle one at my age.”
 Her concern is one I’ve heard countless times from my readers, and it’s exactly why I’ve created this comprehensive guide to the best dog breeds for elderly companions.

 Having shared my life with three very different dogs – energetic Delta, easy-going Zeus, and the mischievous Alpha – I understand firsthand that matching the right dog to your lifestyle is crucial, especially for seniors.
 While my German Shepherd–Pitbull mix Delta might be too energetic for most elderly owners, there are numerous breeds perfectly suited for the golden years.